What Are Mobile Payments? And How to Use Them

 Ring up your customer in the Square app.
 When it’s time to pay, your customer can hold their mobile device near (within 2 inches) of the reader to complete the transaction.

-Receive your deposits as soon as the next business day with Square Instant Transfers.
-Square sends payments directly to your bank account in one to two business days.
+Receive your deposits as soon as the next day with Square Instant Transfers.
+Square sends payments directly to your bank account the next day.

 Why use mobile payments?